learn-software-engineering/learn-software-engineering/content/en/programming/0300-oop/0302-class-relations.md

 2. **Tight coupling**
    - *Problem*: Creating strong dependencies between classes, making the system rigid and hard to change.
-   - *Solutio*: Use interfaces and dependency injection to reduce coupling.
+   - *Solution*: Use interfaces and dependency injection to reduce coupling.
 Depend on abstractions rather than concrete classes.

 3. **God objects**
    - *Problem*: Creating classes that try to do too much, violating the Single Responsibility Principle.